joeky888/dotfile/Software/Software.md

 * Variable encryption
 * TUI/GUI dashboard and resource monitor
   * Google image "大數據可視化"
-  * PointDownload
-* Sci-Fi User interface, such as "Circle SeekBar"
+* Sci-Fi User interface and dark theme, such as "Circle SeekBar"
 * Smooth scrolling
 * Can limit cpu/gpu/network usage
 * 4:3 16:9 16:10 18:9 supported
 * 4k and 8k resolution supported
-* Easily porting to another system
-* A reminder sound after a job done (or a process finished)
+* An audio reminder sound after a job done (or a process finished)
 * GUI but command line is also available for shell scripting
-* Human readable configuration files
-* Configuration files are all backward compatible
+* Configuration files are all backward-compatible
-* Configuration files are under $HOME, and easily to be found
 * Configuration files are sharing same columns with command args, like `mpv --volume=100` and `volume=100` in conf
 * Configuration files support variables, system variables and if-else statements
-* 100% Extentable code for future use
-* A Class of dialog can be easily called and override the method after yes/no clicked
 * Allow to install extensions
-* Deploy with docker swarm
 * Responsive UI design for all device
 * Call external programs/commands
 * Current status / Connection status, like (Green)Good, (Red)Bad
-* PrintStatus() function and Error log files (in binary if closed-source)
-* Log files are available in plan-text, html and markdown format
-* Stripped binary (like gcc -s)
+* Stripped binary (upx-ed)
 * Auto updater
 * Multiple users Co-op
 * Rewards/Praising for user's hard work